-The events of the last two weeks have shaken the very fabric of our society, awakening us to the persistent and real problem of injustice in the United States.
+The tragic events that continue to happen shake the very fabric of our society, awakening us to the persistent and real problem of injustice in the United States.
 And Vermont is not immune from this issue.

 Vermont is not insulated from the novel coronavirus nor from the virus of racism.
 Both are crises facing our nation and we need to employ similar techniques to both.
 Techniques that include Vigilance, Empathy and Leadership.

 Vigilance in first accepting that racism exists in our country and in Vermont today.
 It comes in many forms; blatant, unintentional and systematic.
 Just like we need to test for the virus, track the virus and treat the virus, we need to recognize all examples of racism, track the racism and treat the racism through community dialog, education and reparative justice.

 Empathy in the same way that we wear face masks in public not for our personal safety but for our neighbors.
 The masks most wear are not strong enough to stop the virus from being breathed in but they are strong enough to stop us from spreading it to others.
 In all of our individual actions, we must recognize and stop racism not just for individual benefit but for the benefit of our community.